webtrackerxy/threejs_performance/README.md

 FPS: ~140

     InstancedMesh is a class in Three.js that allows you to render multiple instances of the same object (same geometry and material) with a single draw call where the GPU renders multiple instances of an object with a single draw call, reducing the overhead involved in managing and rendering individual objects.

+Both mergebuffer and instancemesh require the BufferGeometryUtils classes from the Three.js repository : three/examples/jsm/utils/BufferGeometryUtils.js